Delegated portfolio management with random default: The model and the optimization problem

-\begin{itemize} \item $Y_0$ is a fixed compensation determined by the reservation utility of the portfolio manager; \item the integrand process $Z^i$ represents a compensation with respect to the evolution of the $i$-th asset $S^i$, if this one is observable by the investor and so contractible; \item $Z^X$ is a compensation term with respect to the portfolio dynamic, always observable by the investor; \item $U$ is a compensation with respect to the default risk of the market; \item $\Gamma^i$ is a compensation with respect to the covariation of $S^i$ and $X$ while the term $\Gamma^X+\gamma(Z^X)^2$ is a compensation driven by the risk aversion of the manager with respect to the quadratic variation of the portfolio; \item $F$ is the certain equivalent utility wins by the portfolio manager when solving her optimization problem.
-The gain resulting from this optimization is transferred into the contract. \end{itemize} \begin{remark} We can refine the set of contract depending on the information available for the investor (see \cite{cvitanic2017moral}). \begin{itemize} \item We denote by $\Xi^\circ\subset \Xi$ the set of random variables $\xi=Y_T^{Y_0,Z^X,U,\Gamma^X}$ with $Z^i=\Gamma^i=0$ corresponding to the case where $S$ is not observable by the investor and so not contractible. \item The set of linear contract $\Xi^l\subset \Xi$ defined by
+\begin{itemize} \item $Y_0$ is a fixed compensation determined by the reservation utility of the portfolio manager; \item the integrand process $Z^i$ represents a compensation with respect to the evolution of the $i$-th asset $S^i$, if it is observable by the investor and so contractible; \item $Z^X$ is a compensation term with respect to the portfolio dynamics, always observable by the investor; \item $U$ is a compensation with respect to the default risk of the market; \item $\Gamma^i$ is a compensation with respect to the covariation of $S^i$ and $X$ while the term $\Gamma^X+\gamma(Z^X)^2$ is a compensation driven by the risk aversion of the manager with respect to the quadratic variation of the portfolio; \item $F$ is the certainty equivalent utility gained by the portfolio manager when solving her optimization problem.
+The gain resulting from this optimization is transferred into the contract. \end{itemize}

+\begin{remark} A rigorous justification of this set of contracts is given in Appendix \ref{app:2bsdecontract}.
+This appendix provides a rigorous framework for defining the probability space and the weak formulation of the portfolio manager's problem together with its solution by using second-order BSDEs and the recent results in \cite{gennaro20252bsde}. \end{remark} \begin{remark} We can refine the set of contracts depending on the information available to the investor (see \cite{cvitanic2017moral}). \begin{itemize} \item We denote by $\Xi^\circ\subset \Xi$ the set of random variables $\xi=Y_T^{Y_0,Z^X,U,\Gamma^X}$ with $Z^i=\Gamma^i=0$ corresponding to the case where $S$ is not observable by the investor and so not contractible. \item The set of linear contracts $\Xi^l\subset \Xi$ defined by

 with contractible $S$.
-The idea around this contract is that in practice, most of fund managers are asking as a compensation to their clients a fixed percentage of the terminal wealth, forcing $Z_s^X = p$ in $\Xi$, where $p$ is the fixed percentage the agent is going to receive. \end{itemize}
+The idea around this contract is that in practice, most of fund managers ask as a compensation to their clients a fixed percentage of the terminal wealth, forcing $Z_s^X = p$ in $\Xi$, where $p$ is the fixed percentage the agent receives. \end{itemize}